jluchman/domin/README.md

 Variables included in all subsets: turn
 ```

-As compared to the `regress`-based DA reported in the first example, this example includes a
-covariate that is controlled for across all model subsets.
+As compared to the `regress`-based DA reported in the first example, this example includes a covariate that is controlled for across all model subsets.

-The `All Subsets Fit Stat.     =                  0.1003` result represents the amount
-of the McFadden pseudo-R-square that is associated with the variable in all subsets
-(i.e., in `all()`).
+The `All Subsets Fit Stat.     =                  0.1003` result represents the amount of the McFadden pseudo-R-square that is associated with the variable in all subsets (i.e., in `all()`).

-Note that the dominance statistics reported are now residualized and reflect the removal of
-the all fitstats fit statistic.
-Variables included in all subsets are also reported at the end of the results display
-(e.g., `Variables included in all subsets: turn`).
+Note that the dominance statistics reported are now residual-ized and reflect the removal of the all fitstats fit statistic.
+Variables included in all subsets are also reported at the end of the results display (e.g., `Variables included in all subsets: turn`).

 ## Logistic Regression-based DA

 `logit` is another command that can be accommodated in `domin`.
-In this example, _rep78_ is
-used as a factor variable.
+In this example, _rep78_ is used as a factor variable.

 ```
 . domin foreign trunk weight, reg(logit) fitstat(e(r2_p)) sets((i.rep78))